 A couple of weeks ago, I got off-route again.
 Walking through a gorge, I passed under a bridge that went my desired direction.
 I scrambled up the steep wall of the gorge to reach it.

 I discovered that the bridge over the gorge was a train bridge.
 It was very narrow with a set of waist-high guardrails guarding each edge.
 As I reconnoitered from the hillside, a train came.
 It filled the entire width of the bridge from one guardrail to the other.

 Some would have been discouraged by this sight, but not your correspondent.
 After all, if a train had just come, there wouldn’t be another for a while, right?
 I started across.

 In those two seconds, I decided on a third option.
 I would lean over the guardrail.
 The front-to-back thickness of my body is about 8 inches, and my backpack stuck out another 7 inches, so it would be a real close call.
-Facing the rail, I held it with both hands, bent at the waist, and leaned over into the void.
-I remembered to tuck my toes under to save my heels, too.
+Facing the guardrail, I held it with both hands, bent at the waist, and leaned over into the void.
+I remembered to tuck my toes under the guardrail to save my heels, too.

 The blast of wind from the locomotive pushed me even farther over, but I held on.
 In another instant, the train was shrinking into the distance.

 • All of this trail-walking and train-dodging made me hungry.
 That night I ordered gambas, which we call shrimp.

 They arrived grilled nicely and delicious.
 Exactly 20 of them were carefully arranged on my plate.
 But the entire animal was there — 20 of them — heads and tails and shells and multiple little insect-like legs.
 In their arranged formation, they looked like an entire battalion of crustacean toy soldiers staring me down with their ghoulish, garlicky eyes.